micheles/micheles.github.io/_posts/2014-06-19-the-database-problem.md

 Necessary premise: *I love relational databases*.
 Before coming to GEM I did spend 7 years of my life working with large, enterprise-level, relational databases.
-I have spent a lot of time in optimizing database queries, designing relational tables, writing advanced views and stored procedures, constraints and all that.
-I once implemented a partitioning project for a large Postgres table.
-Databases with over 100 tables and and tables with over 100 million records are normal to me.
+I spent a lot of time in optimizing database queries, designing relational tables, writing advanced views and stored procedures, constraints and all that.
+I once implemented a partitioning project for PostgreSQL.
+Databases with over 100 tables and and tables with over 100 million records were normal to me.
 Even if I would not call myself a database expert, certainly I am not a beginner.
 And, as I said, I like the relational model and I like to think relationally.
 So take everything I will say as something coming from a database lover.

 A couple of years ago I had my first job interview with GEM.
 During the interview I was told about the engine, and about the fact that it was using PostgreSQL as backend to store te results.
 At the time I was pretty much surprised: I had never heard of using a relational database to store numbers coming from a number crunching application.
 It seemed like a bad idea.
-Then I got my job and after few months I started working on the engine and discovered that the situation was much worse than I could imagine: the database was used not only to store very large arrays of floats, but for everything related to the scientific logic.
+Then I got my job and I started working on the engine.
+Then I discovered that the situation was much worse than I could have imagined: the database was used not only to store large arrays of floats, but for everything related to the scientific logic.
 The algorithms of the calculators were implemented in the database.
-Which meant that it was nearly impossible to develop with the engine because everything had to be stored in the database.
-As you would do in a web application, for every object you had to define a table, a Django
-ORM class equivalent to that table, you had to write routines to populate that table for usage in the tests, you had to implement data validation code (both in the application and in the database, with constraints and possibly stored procedure) et cetera.
-The engine felt nothing like a scientific application and everything like an enterprise application.
+Which meant that it was nearly impossible to develop with the engine because, as you would do in a web application, for every object you had to define a table, a Django ORM class equivalent to that table, you had to write routines to populate that table for usage in the tests, you had to implement data validation code (both in the application and in the database, with constraints and possibly stored procedure) et cetera.
+All things that you would not need to do in a normal scientific application.
+Actually, the engine felt
+nothing like a scientific application and everything like an enterprise application.

 Within my first week of work with the engine I had already identified all the major issues and found a solution, which was essentially *the database has to go away from the scientific logic*.
 It I could remove the database all the rest would have been comparatively easy to solve.
-Unfortunately, removing the database was *extremely difficult and time consuming*, since it meant to rewrite nearly all of the engine code.
+Unfortunately, removing the database was extremely difficult and time consuming, since it meant rewriting nearly all of the engine code.
 Basically I had three options:

 1. Rewrite the engine from scratch.
 That would have been the best